Pandora raises $480M from SiriusXM, sells Ticketfly to Eventbrite for $200M

 The two moves bring Pandora into a new chapter in how it will develop its business: the company today still makes most of its money from advertising around free listeners, although it has been working on building paid tiers to supplement that for some time now.
 In the meantime, the stock’s main boost since last year has been the fact that it’s been the subject of takeover speculation.

-SiriusXM was once rumored to be interested in buying Pandora outright, which for now appears to have been taken off the table.
-Instead, this will give Pandora a much needed cash injection, as well as a strategic partner experienced in the radio business that might help steer it to more growth in a very competitive market.
+SiriusXM was once rumored to be interested in buying Pandora outright, one of a number of potential suitors.
+(One of those outliers?
+Spotify, of all companies.)

+While an outright sale of Pandora appears to have been taken off the table for now, this will give it a much-needed cash injection, as well as a strategic partner experienced in the radio business that might help steer it to more growth in a very competitive market.

 Pandora faces a couple of issues in its business.
 For one, digital music streaming companies are still coming under a lot of margin pressure because of the costs for licensing music.
 Another issue for Pandora is that it has never managed to expand significantly outside of its home market of the U.S..
 The Sirius investment could give it a cash boost and also some economies of scale in negotiating those deals.
 And, on SiriusXM’s side, it gives the company some differentiation in its business.

 “This strategic investment in Pandora represents a unique opportunity for SiriusXM to create value for its stockholders by investing in the leader in the ad-supported digital radio business, a space where SiriusXM does not play today,” Jim Meyer, Chief Executive Officer of SiriusXM, said in a statement.

 “Pandora’s large user base and its ability to provide listeners with a personalized music experience are tremendous assets.
 With its strong technology and new product offerings, we believe there are exciting opportunities for Pandora to accelerate its growth and increase value for Pandora and SiriusXM stockholders.”

 The investment will come in the form of newly-issued Series A convertible preferred Pandora stock. $172.5 million of the preferred stock was purchased upon execution of the deal, and the balance will be bought at a second closing.